 Currently the cluster consist of:

-- There is a ZFS storage backend for the home directories of approx. 90 TBs
+- There is a ZFS storage back end for the home directories of approx. 200 TBs

 - All compute nodes have 10 Gbps interfaces (connecting all nodes) (Gbps = gigabits per second)

-The new cluster environment will be built on CentOS 7 using the OpenHPC cluster environment packages.
-OpenHPC will introduce common scientific libraries and use of Environmental Modules to streamline the use of applications and software.
+The cluster environment is built on CentOS 7 using the OpenHPC cluster environment packages.
+OpenHPC has common scientific libraries and use of Environmental Modules to streamline the use of applications and software.
 OpenHPC uses the batch scheduler system called SLURM.
 This is a job management system that will be more in line with many other high performance computing cluster centers.

-There will also be the addition of a baseline of software packages that are in general use across disciplines.
-We will canvas the cluster user community to ask what software they would like to see installed.
+There is also a baseline of software packages that are in general use across disciplines.
 We will do our best to accommodate people’s request but we may not be able to do all requests.
 Keep in mind that if you are wishing the installation of licensed software it can be handled in a few different ways: install in your own home directory, have a site wide license or we restrict the use of the software to a designated group.